 And I never liked 2E.
 Long before we got together as a couple and for reasons I’ll never understand–probably the narcissistic desire to live at the center of a harem–R arranged for me to give her an intuition reading without letting me know who she was to him beforehand.
 In that context she was condescending and clueless in a way that only very rich, very sheltered people can be.
 To date she is one of the few clients to whom I took an instant dislike.

 I’ve never taken a man from a woman I’ve liked and I’ve never stolen husbands or fathers but it took me a very long time to stop stealing men from women who threw me shade.
 2E belonged to that category for sure.

 I suppose I resented that she thought she could buy such a fine man.
 By then I was legitimately gaga for him–for his wit, charm, undeniable depth.
-It took me years to realize he wasn’t a prostitute so much as a pimp–pimping her out for juicy one-percenter cash and blanket adoration, me for juicy pussetta and high-frequency mirror.
+It took me years to realize he wasn’t a prostitute so much as a pimp–pimping her out for juicy one-percenter cash and blanket adoration, me for a juicy pussetta and high-frequency mirror.

 If he reads that last sentence–and chances are 50-50 he ever will–he’ll deem it as trashy as everything else about me.
-Certainly he’ll never consider its accuracy because to do so would rob him of his very precarious hold on whatever he has left.
+Certainly he’ll never consider its accuracy because to do so would rob him of his hold on whatever he has left.